Pharnabazus III: Youth in Macedonia

-Pharnabazus was the son of Artabazus, satrap of Hellespontine Phrygia.
-However, Artabazus was exiled after a failed rebellion against Artaxerxes III in 358 BC.
-From 352 to 342, the family went into exile to Macedonia, in the capital of Pella, under the rule of king Philip II (360-336), where they met the young Prince Alexander, future Alexander the Great.
-With Artabazus and Pharnabazus was Memnon of Rhodes, a Greek mercenary and relative by marriage.
+Pharnabazus was the son of Artabazos II, satrap of Hellespontine Phrygia.
+However, Artabazos II was exiled after a failed rebellion against Artaxerxes III in 358 BC.
+From 352 to 342 BC, the family went into exile to Macedonia, in the capital of Pella, under the rule of king Philip II (360-336 BC), where they met the young Prince Alexander, future Alexander the Great.
+With Artabazos II and Pharnabazus was Memnon of Rhodes, a Greek mercenary and relative by marriage.

 Artabazus, Pharnabazus and Memnon were later allowed to return to Persia, in 343 BC.
 Memnon obtained the command of the Persian navy in the Aegean sea in 334 BC, with Pharnabazus joining him.

 War against Alexander

 When Alexander invaded the Persian empire, Memnon defended the strategically important town of Halicarnassus, which Alexander was then diverted to capture, forcing him to seek reinforcements.
-This allowed the Persians time to regroup, until Halicarnassus fell in the first months of 333 BC.
+This gave the Persians time to regroup, until Halicarnassus fell in the first months of 333 BC.

 Memnon and Pharnabazus then directed their strategy to disrupt Alexander's supply lines by taking Aegean islands near the Hellespont and by fomenting rebellion in southern Greece.
 Memnon and Pharnabazus had a navy of about 300 warships, composed of Phoenician, Egyptian and Cypriot units, as well as thousands of Greek mercenaries and vast amounts of silver and gold.